Basil Hiley: Implicate orders, pre-space and algebraic structures

 In the view of Bohm and Hiley, "things, such as particles, objects, and indeed subjects, are considered as semi-autonomous quasi-local features of this underlying activity".
 These features can be considered to be independent only up to a certain level of approximation in which certain criteria are fulfilled.
-In this picture, the classical limit for quantum phenomena, in terms of a condition that the action function is not much greater than Planck's constant, indicates one such criterion.
+In this picture, the classical limit for quantum phenomena, in terms of a condition that the action function is not much greater than the Planck constant, indicates one such criterion.
 Bohm and Hiley used the word holomovement for the underlying activity in the various orders together.
 This term is intended to extend beyond the movement of objects in space and beyond the notion of process, covering movement in a wide context such as for instance the "movement" of a symphony: "a total ordering which involves the whole movement, past and anticipated, at any one moment".
 This concept, which avowedly has similarities with the notion of organic mechanism of Alfred North Whitehead, underlies Bohm and Hiley's efforts to establish algebraic structures that relate to quantum physics and to find an ordering that describes thought processes and the mind.

 They investigated non-locality of spacetime also in terms of the time dimension.
-In 1985, Bohm and Hiley showed that Wheeler's delayed choice experiment does not require the existence of the past to be limited to its recording in the present.
+In 1985, Bohm and Hiley showed that Wheeler's delayed-choice experiment does not require the existence of the past to be limited to its recording in the present.
 Hiley and R. E. Callaghan later confirmed this view, which stands in stark contrast to Wheeler's earlier statement that "the past has no existence except as it is recorded in the present", by a detailed trajectory analysis for delayed choice experiments and by an investigation into welcher Weg experiments.
 Hiley and Callaghan in fact showed that, an interpretation of Wheeler's delayed choice experiment based on Bohm's model, the past is an objective history that cannot be altered retroactively by delayed choice (see also: Bohmian interpretation of Wheeler's delayed choice experiment).

 Bohm and Hiley sketched also how Bohm's model could be treated under the point of view of statistical mechanics, and their joint work on this was published in their book (1993) and a subsequent publication (1996).

 Hiley has pursued work on algebraic structures in quantum theory throughout his scientific career.
 After Bohm's death in 1992, he published several papers on how different formulations of quantum physics, including Bohm's, can be brought in context.
-Hiley also pursued further work on the thought experiments set out by Einstein–Podolsky–Rosen (the EPR paradox) and by Lucien Hardy (Hardy's paradox), in particular considering the relation to special relativity.
+Hiley also pursued further work on the thought experiments set out by the EPR paradox of Albert Einstein Boris Podolsky and Nathan Rosen and by Hardy's paradox of Lucien Hardy, in particular considering the relation to special relativity.